austozi/docker-fdroidserver/README.md

 This is the dockerised version of the F-Droid server bundled with the [Nginx web server from LinuxServer.io](https://hub.docker.com/r/linuxserver/nginx).
 It is based on Alpine Linux.

 This image does not implement the full features of the F-Droid server.
-For example, it lacks the ability to sign APKs, because it does not bundle apksigner or the Android SDK.
-I tried but couldn't get the full implementation to work due to the unavailability of packages in the Alpine Linux repo.
-The primary use of the image, for me personally, is to host third-party APKs that are already signed, so I do not deem it worthwhile to pursue the full implementation.
-The container will warn/complain about the partial implementation.
-Those messages are simply suppressed.
+Release v23.1.1 and prior releases did not include apksigner because I couldn't figure out how to install it.
+I have since figured that out and included apksigner in the new image build, so fdroid no longer complains about missing apksigner and now supports modern APKs that require it.

 ## Build